 At my discretion, however, if I can fit you into an open slot on another day, make-up lessons may be given for extreme weather, illness, emergency, or death of a relative.

 School-age students are enrolled for the school year (Aug-May) on a contracted tuition basis.
 Adults may choose to enroll for a semester at a time.
 Summer lessons are on a flexible, per-lesson basis to accommodate camps and vacations schedules.
 Monthly group classes (1 1/2 hours on a Saturday) are an included bonus to students.

-Tuition for 2019-2020 is based upon a 35-week teaching year.
+Tuition for 2020-2021 is based upon a 36-week teaching year.
 The total is averaged over 10 months.
-A required $85 registration fee covers supplies, recording cards, lab fees, administration, and recital/musicale fees.
-This fee is due July 1 to reserve the lesson slot for fall.
-Should students’ expenses exceed this base fee, they will be billed for them separately.
+A required $85 registration fee is due June 1 to reserve the lesson slot for fall.

 Tuition can be paid monthly, by semester (5% discount on yearly total), or yearly (10% discount).
 If necessary, payment amounts are rounded up to the next whole dollar to avoid confusion.
-For your convenience, I can also accept a group of post-dated checks that will not be deposited until each due date, or I can accept charge cards in the studio for an additional $6 fee.
-No bills will be sent for these regular payments.
+For your convenience, I can also accept a group of post-dated checks that will not be deposited until each due date, PayPal deposits “to friends and family”, or I can accept charge cards in the studio for an additional $6 fee.

-All monthly tuition payments are due on the first of the month, no later than the 5th, whether or not your student has had a lesson during that time.
+All monthly tuition payments are due on the 1st of the month, no later than the 5th, whether or not the student has had a lesson during that time.
 After the 5th of the month, a $5 late fee will be charged.